 Elevation: 11,305 ft

-My friend Brian and I climbed “The Box”, Peak 11,305 in the Pioneers this weekend.
-We found a class 2 route up that was a nice scramble.
-You follow Rick’s route as described in the book from Upper Box Canyon Lake but around 10,900 or so (I did not pay attention to my altimeter but that is ball park) there is a rock ledge that cuts across the face.
-You can take this to the south ridge for an easy scramble to the top.
+My friend Brian and I climbed The Box via a Class 2 route variation.
+The route was a nice scramble.
+Follow Rick Baugher’s route as described in the book from Upper Box Canyon Lake but, at around 10,900 feet, there is a rock ledge that cuts across the southeast face.
+Follow this across the face to the south ridge for an easy scramble to the top.
 Attached is a picture of the beginning of the rock ledge and another picture of the route we took.

 Southwest Face by Judi Steciak and Carl Hamke

 Editor’s Note: Judi Steciak and Carl Hamke provided the original Southwest Face Route information.
 I roughly followed their route in 2020 but rather than continuing up the gully to the south ridge, I climbed directly to the summit as shown on my GPS track set out below.
 I have expanded on their route description.

 Southwest Face, Class 2+